-Honkytonk Wrangler’s book will be closed to outside mares in the United States at the end of the 2022 breeding season.
+Honkytonk Wrangler’s book closed to outside mares in the United States at the end of the 2022 breeding season.

 Avalon Appaloosas is excited to present our Junior Stallion!

-His breeding career here at Avalon Appaloosas will start in 2023.
+His breeding career here at Avalon Appaloosas started with his first foals arriving in 2023.

-This striking 2020 black/white FEWSPOT colt is EE aa LP/LP and will sire BLACK BASED FOALS.
+This striking 2020 black/white FEWSPOT colt is EE aa LP/LP and he sires BLACK BASED FOALS.